The Science Behind

 Our work is grounded in state-of-the-art research.
 Our solution is to provide a scientifically validated therapy as an easy-access self-help therapy app.

-- Around 5% of people worldwide suffer from severe nightmares.
+Around 5% of people worldwide suffer from severe nightmares.

-- Nightmares can disrupt sleep and affect mental well-being.
+Nightmares can disrupt sleep and affect mental well-being.

 Effective Treatment Approaches

-- Rewriting and visualizing a positive version of the nightmare.
+Imagery Rehearsal Therapy (IRT): Rewriting and visualizing a positive version of the nightmare.
+Proven effective in multiple scientific studies.

-Psychotherapy recommended for severe cases.
+Psychotherapy: recommended for severe cases.

 A personalized approach ensures effective treatment.